Sha'Carri Richardson arrested on domestic violence charge at Seattle airport, police say

 Olympic sprinter Sha'Carri Richardson was arrested Sunday on a domestic violence charge at the Seattle-Tacoma International Airport, according to a police report obtained by CBS News.

-The incident occurred at a TSA checkpoint where Richardson and a man got into an argument, according to the report detailed by the arresting officer.
+The incident occurred at a TSA checkpoint where Richardson, 25, and a man got into an argument, according to the report detailed by the arresting officer.

 After viewing security footage, police found that Richardson allegedly pushed the man, and he fell into a nearby column.